dputhier/pygtftk/docs/source/ologram.rst

   </table>
   <br>
   <br>

+.. warning:: It may be important to consider the quality of the fit that is an indicator of the reliability of the p-value.
+This value is available in the tsv table produced by ologram.
+The fit quality may also be deplaced on the diagram using the -y/--display-fit-quality argument.

 **Example:** A more complex example where the key is created on the fly.
 Expression data are loaded as a novel key using the join_attr command and associated to gene features.
 This novel key (exprs) is then discretized to created 6 classes of genes with increasing expression (based on percentiles, -p) which are tested for enrichment in H3K36me3.